• Skip to main content

 Chocolate Chip Buttermilk Scones

 • Chill, chill, chill: The butter has to be (has to be) chilled.
 I cannot reiterate this enough.
 My tip?
-Cut the butter into cubes, then pop it in the freezer for a few minutes before you begin rubbing it in the flour.
+Cut the butter into cubes, then pop it in the freezer for a few minutes before you begin rubbing it into the flour.

 Chocolate Chip Buttermilk Scones